Yuta-Uebayashi/Lede-Project3/README.md

 ## 🎯 Project Goal

-This project investigates the current state of Japan’s elementary schools, which are steadily declining in number due to a falling birthrate and aging population.
+This project investigates the current state of Japan’s elementary schools and student populations, which continue to decline due to a falling birthrate and aging population.
-Through interactive maps and visual storytelling, it highlights the widening educational divide and growing concerns about disaster preparedness.
+By applying skills learned through the Lede Program—such as programming, QGIS, satellite imagery analysis, and Illustrator—I created an interactive and accessible article to clearly communicate the issue.

 ---